aman-chhetri/aman-chhetri/README.md

 ### ⏳ Status:
 I’m currently working on ~
 * 🌱 [ml papers](https://github.com/aman-chhetri/ml-papers) - trying to implement ml/dl papers in code!
-* 🌱 regularly grinding the topics in deep learning and nlp<br>
+* 🌱 regularly grinding the new concepts in deep learning and nlp<br>
 * 🌱 building some cool ML projects<br>